elmomoilanen/Halloc/README.md

 # Halloc - heap memory allocator #

 This library implements a custom and experimental dynamic memory allocator `Halloc` in C that somewhat resembles the C standard library function calloc.
 Halloc uses `mmap()` to create memory mappings in the virtual address space such that the mappings are anonymous and thus not backed by files.
-For successful mappings, halloc returns a pointer to starting address of the new memory allocation and all bytes of the allocation are initialised to 0.
+For successful mappings, halloc returns a pointer to the starting address of the new memory allocation and all bytes of the allocation are initialised to zero.
 One-time memory allocations are supported roughly up to 1 GiB by variating the length of mmap's memory mappings.
 Halloc library provides various memory statistics to be used alongside its main components that allocate and deallocate memory.

 ## Build ##